-The ASX Recommendations define corporate governance as "the framework of rules, relationships, systems and processes within and by which authority is exercised and controlled in corporations".
+The ASX Corporate Governance Council's Principles and Recommendations define corporate governance as "the framework of rules, relationships, systems and processes within and by which authority is exercised and controlled within corporations".

 Corporate governance policies will vary from company to company as there is no single system of corporate governance that is applicable to all companies.
 A company must establish systems, processes and policies that help it achieve its objectives in light of the nature and size of that company.